rweitman/MovieTrivia/README.md

 The movie questions are multiplechoice; they use radio type buttons.

-The javascript file includes:

------A startTimer function that formats times
------Setting the target/countdown number
------Starting the startTimer
------Processing Results
------The Message After the Timer ends
+The javascript file includes: A startTimer function that formats times, Setting the target/countdown number, Starting the startTimer, Processing Results & The Message After the Timer ends